Fran Lebowitz: Later career

 In 2010, Lebowitz was introduced to a new generation of audiences, when she was featured in the Public Speaking, an HBO documentary about her directed by Martin Scorsese that contains interviews and clips from her speaking engagements.
 On November 17, 2010, she returned to the Late Show with David Letterman after a 16-year absence to promote the documentary.
 She discussed her years-long writer's block, which she jokingly called a "writer's blockade".
 Lebowitz also made an appearance as a judge in Scorsese's 2013 film The Wolf of Wall Street.
 She collaborated with Scorsese again on the 2021 Netflix series Pretend It's a City, in which Scorsese interviews her about New York City and other subjects.

+In May 2026, Lebowitz undertook a speaking tour of Australia and New Zealand, appearing at the Adelaide Festival Centre in Adelaide with Louise Adler.